newrelic-experimental/newrelic-java-elasticsearch/README.md

 ## Building

 > To build the ElasticSearch instrumenation jars requires that Gradle is installed.
 Set the environment variable NEW_RELIC_EXTENSIONS_DIR to a local directory.
 If building on the same machine as the application use the extensions directory of the New Relic Java Agent.
-To build one of the modules (e.g elasticsearch-5.x) use the following command:
+To build one of the modules (e.g elasticsearch-5.x) use the following command.
 gradle elasticsearch-5.x:clean elasticsearch-5.x:install.

-To build all of the instrumenation jars, use the following command:
+To build all of the instrumenation jars, use the following command.
 gradle clean install

 ## Support